-I find it surprisingly hard to get new developers to really engage with unit testing but then when I think back to when I had just graduated and what I thought about unit testing (I'm here to write code, not to test!)
-I shouldn't be surprised.
+I find it surprisingly hard to get new developers to really engage with unit testing but then when I think back to when I had just graduated and what I thought about unit testing - I'm here to write code, not to test!
+I guess I shouldn't be surprised.

 Sadly unit testing is one of those counter intuitive processes that actually speed up the development once you get it up and running but if you don't believe me (shame on you!) let's go through the benefits.

 - Good feedback